antonrh/anydi/docs/usage/providers/basics.md

 service.send("user@example.com", "Welcome!")
 ```

-Alternatively, you can use the `@provider` decorator to register a provider function.
-The decorator takes care of registering the provider with `Container`.
+You can also use the `@provider` decorator to register a provider function.
+The decorator registers the provider with `Container` automatically.

 ```python
 from anydi import Container